Mikegoto11/Final-Project-Python-R-UU-2024/README.md

 # Final-Project-Python-R-UU-2024
-This is a repository for the Final Project of Fahd en Zee.
-It includes README-file and a code which runs the game SET.
+This is the README for the Final Project of Fahd en Zee.
+The other file in this repository is a code which runs the game SET.